Have you ever been in a conversation that has gone something like this?

 Yes, at some point, all businesses should be sustainable and profitable.
 But for a startup, their goal is to grow grow grow grow, and exit.
 Founders just want to solve their problem.
 They need to delight their customers.
 They also need to pay back their investors.

 In terms of the customers, If they love a product, that's all that matters.
-I bet you're not thinking about how Medium isn't profitable as you use their product at this very second.
-No, you just get the benefit of being able to read all the amazing sotries on here.
-You don't care that they aren't profitable yet.
+I bet you're not thinking about how Medium isn't profitable when you read stories published there.
+You don't care that they aren't profitable yet—you just like the content and the platform.
 If a customer likes a product, the financial aspect of a company doesn't matter to them.

 When it comes to investors and getting an exit, how often does a startup get acquired because it was profitable?
 Rarely, if not never.
 Startups get acquired because of the technology, product, team, or combination of the three.
 No startup gets a big win for their investors by "being profitable".
 They get a win by building a kickass product, that solves a real-world problem, being executed by a world-class team.
 That takes cash.